-We show this construction in \Cref{fig:ingest-cnot}.
-Notice that here we use swap gates that do not merely swap adjacent qubits.
+Notice, this is not trivially accomplished with the basic swap operations, as they merely swap adjacent qubits.
 Unlike the adjacent swaps, these swaps are not basic constructs of our representation; we need to define them.
-We can use swaps of adjacent wires to create a swap between two arbitrary wires.
-We first define \texttt{zx\_shift n} as a shift of the top to the bottom qubit, as shown in \Cref{fig:zx-shift}.
-We use the shift to build an \emph{arbitrary swap} as \(\texttt{a\_swap n := zx\_shift (S n) \(\leftrightarrow\) ((zx\_shift n)\(^\top\) \(\updownarrow\) \textemdash )}\), shown in \Cref{fig:a-swap}.
-An arbitrary swap swaps the first and \(n\textsuperscript{th}\) qubits.
+An arbitrary swap swaps the first and \(n\textsuperscript{th}\) qubits, requires chaining of \(2n - 1\) basic swaps\footnote{The construction works by moving the qubit 1 down to \(n\) and then moving qubit \(n-1\) up to qubit \(1\).}.
 Using arbitrary swaps and shifts, we can now interpret any wire crossing.
 Hence, in block representation, we can construct a CNOT acting on two qubits \(p,q\) by swapping one qubit next to the other qubit, applying the CNOT, and swapping back, as shown in \Cref{fig:ingest-cnot}.
 We can also construct single qubit gates as previously described.
-Composition of \texttt{SQIR} terms is represented by composition in our block representation.
-We have proof automation to convert any proposition about circuit equality into an equivalent proposition about \zxdiags.
+Composition of \sqir terms is represented by composition in our block representation.
+We use proof automation to convert any proposition about circuit equality into an equivalent proposition about \zxdiags.